on December 28, 2021 (last modified on March 20, 2023) • 27 minute read

 Case in point: Seniors Mutual changed their online SEO strategy according to Kelly Maxwell.

 “We looked at what pages our competitors were generating the most traffic from and made sure to have our own pages redone or a new one made if we didn’t have one already.
 This increased our traffic substantially and boosted our online presence,” Maxwell explains.

-Finally, studying direct competition can also help you learn what resonates with your target audience.
-For example, do they like a light-hearted, fun brand voice or do they prefer a friendly, professional approach?
+Finally, studying direct competition can also help you learn what resonates with your audience.
+For example, identifying your target audience helps you see if they like a light-hearted, fun brand voice or do they prefer a friendly, professional approach?
 What’s their key pain point that competitors are marketing around.

 To this end, Simple SEO Systems’ Ronit Levy points out, “First, I learned the language, messages, and tone that appeal to potential customers.
 Second, I learned what kinds of messages, services, and products resonate with potential clients.”

 Says Levy: “All of this data has helped me craft marketing messages, services, and outreach efforts that are appealing to the industries I work with.”